Name: Jun Ren Title: Associate Professor

 Currently, two of my patented blood purification adsorbents have been industrialized to develop medical appliances for treating autoimmune disease and DRA, respectively.
 The former has been in the stage of clinical trial in China.

 (2) Biomolecular engineering for bioprocessing and biohybrid materials

 Other studies focus on engineering functional proteins and developing approaches for bioseparation, biosensing, and biofunctional device design, which are mainly based on the construction of biohybrid material system.
 Current work is centered at the application of engineering nanobody.
 The development of the methodologies involves production of engineered nanobody, specific tagging, multivalued complex, site-specific modification, bioconjugation, surface modification, as well as addressing issues such as stability, efficiency and activity rate in the process of applications.

-We have been developing chemical and biological methods that could enable the immobilization of nanobody or other functional proteins in a controllable and efficient manner, to facilitate the preparation of affinity chromatography media, biosensors and CTC capturing surfaces.
+We have been developing chemical and biological methods that could enable the immobilization of nanobody or other functional proteins in a controllable and efficient manner, to facilitate the preparation of affinity chromatography media, and biosensor surfaces.
 We used photochemical crosslinking of phenol groups to immobilize proteins and prepare all-protein nanoparticles.
 The reactions could be completed within seconds without loss of protein activity.
 Nanobody-based multiprotein complexes have been designed to form multifunctional protein assemblies.